Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Conclusions

 \section{Conclusions}

-We have presented the first ARPES study on Co$_{1/3}$NbS$_2$ accompanied with a detailed analysis of the observed electronic structure.
+We have presented the first ARPES study on Co$_{1/3}$NbS$_2$ accompanied by a detailed theoretical analysis of the observed electronic structure.
 At first, the measured electronic structure shows remarkable similarity to the parent material 2H-NbS$_2$, whose electronic structure is known from previous measurements and is well described by DFT electronic structure calculations.
-In the observed spectra, we find no signs of the 2H-NbS$_2$ bands getting folded or gapped at the boundary of the Brillouin zone of Co$_{1/3}$NbS$_2$, i.e. the super-lattice of 2H-NbS$_2$ imposed by intercalation.
-Motivated by this and the fact that the rigid-band picture has been ruling the field for decades, we systematically compare the features observed in Co$_{1/3}$NbS$_2$ with those appearing in calculated 2H-NbS$_2$ spectra.
-The DFT calculation for 2H-NbS$_2$ with additional 4/3 electrons per unit cell, simulating the charge transfer of two electrons per Co into NbS$_2$ layers, produces the shift in Fermi level of approximately 0.5 eV and accounts rather well for its observed position relative to what we identify as the 2H-NbS$_2$ bands.
-All this goes in favor of the 2H-NbS$_2$ rigid band picture.
+In the observed spectra, we find no signs of the 2H-NbS$_2$ bands getting folded or gapped at the boundary of the Brillouin zone of Co$_{1/3}$NbS$_2$, i.e. the superlattice of 2H-NbS$_2$ imposed by the intercalation.
+Motivated by that and by comparisons between electronic structures of intercalates and the host materials in the literature, we systematically compare the features observed in Co$_{1/3}$NbS$_2$ with those appearing in 2H-NbS$_2$ spectra.
+The DFT calculation for 2H-NbS$_2$ with additional 4/3 electrons per unit cell, simulating the charge transfer of two electrons per Co into NbS$_2$ layers, produces the shift in Fermi level of approximately 0.5 eV.
+The shift accounts rather well for the observed position Fermi level relative to what we identify as the Nb $4d$ bands in Co$_{1/3}$NbS$_2$.
+All this goes in favor of the 2H-NbS$_2$ quasi-rigid-band picture.